percona/everest-doc/docs/install/installEverest.md

     To access detailed information about user management, see the section [Manage users in Percona Everest](../manage_users.md).

+    !!! info "Important"
+       - You can retrieve the automatically generated password by running the `everestctl accounts initial-admin-password` command.
+However, this password isn't stored securely.
+       - Do not modify the root user's password in the database, as this could potentially break your cluster.

-5. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:
+4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Service Type Load Balancer"